Open Gender Housing

 Who can I contact if I have questions about Open Gender housing?

-Students can email firstname.lastname@example.org or come in to the Housing & Residence Life Office to speak with a member of our staff.
+Students can email firstname.lastname@example.org or come in to the Office of Residence Life and Health Education to speak with a member of our staff.